 Big Magic is Elizabeth Gilbert’s ode to inspiration and creativity.
-Through engaging storytelling and thought-provoking ideas, Big Magic reads like an optimist fortune cookie.
+Big Magic reads like an optimistic fortune cookie through engaging storytelling and thought-provoking ideas.
 Gilbert writes with wit and humor giving you a sense of calmness and self-affirmation: “You can measure your worth by your dedication to your path, not by your successes or failures.“; “You are not required to save the world with your creativity.”

 “What do you love doing so much that the words failure and success essentially become irrelevant?” ― Elizabeth Gilbert